Major changes as part of the 2005 Constitution Review

-The Trustees recommended the following ten major changes as part of the 2005 Constitution Review:
+The Trustees recommended the following nine major changes as part of the 2005 Constitution Review:

 - That the IFRS Foundation should expressly refer to the challenges facing small and medium-sized entities and emerging economies.